U.S. and its territoriesOrder Online

 Patients of all ages with severe obesity could be eligible for the Rhythm-sponsored genetic testing program.
 To be eligible for testing, patients must meet one of the following criteria*:

 - ≤18 years of age, BMI ≥97th percentile or

-*Testing available only for patients located in the United States and its territories.
+*Testing available only for patients located in the United States, its territories, and Canada.
 Select family members of patients who were previously tested may also be eligible for testing.